Brown Sugar Oatmeal Cookie Cups

 This post may contain affiliate links.
 Please read our disclosure policy.

-oatmeal cookie cups on a tabletop
+oatmeal cookie cups topped with whipped cream on a tabletop

 The past few weeks have looked something like this.
 Cook, bake, photograph, wash 400 dishes.
 Repeat.